samcday/node-traceurified-module/README.md

 Due to the nature of these polyfills, and the fact that built-in prototypes such as `String` / `Array` / etc are modified, it is not safe to use Traceur in Node.js packages in the main context.

 For this reason, *traceurified-module* isolates your package into a Node.js sandbox, using the built-in [vm](http://nodejs.org/api/vm.html) module.
 It is important to be aware of this.

+*traceurified-module* does its best to make the sandboxed environment seem like a regular Node.js environment. `require` is available. `process` is available.
+However, there are some caveats.
+For example, all of the built-ins, like `String`, `Array`, etc, will be pristine copies from V8, with Traceur's polyfills augmented.